elm-land/elm-land/docs/news/hello-world.md

 So when will Elm Land be ready for `v1.0.0`? __When we can create GitHub from scratch.__

 GitHub is a great app to build, because it has plenty of features and real-world problems that need solving.
 Here are some of the features we will need to make a GitHub clone:
-- ✅ Creating a new project
+- Creating a new project
-- ✅ Adding new pages
+- Adding new pages
-- ⬜️ Supporting stateful layouts
+- Supporting stateful layouts
-- ⬜️ Supporting catch-all routes (`/:user/:repo/blog/:branch/*`)
+- Supporting catch-all routes (`/:user/:repo/blog/:branch/*`)
-- ⬜️ Talking to the [GitHub GraphQL API](https://docs.github.com/en/graphql) with the `@elm-land/graphql` plugin
+- Talking to the [GitHub GraphQL API](https://docs.github.com/en/graphql) with the `@elm-land/graphql` plugin
-- ⬜️ Building [GitHub's design system](https://primer.style/design/foundations/color) from scratch with the `@elm-land/ui` plugin
+- Building [GitHub's design system](https://primer.style/design/foundations/color) from scratch with the `@elm-land/ui` plugin
-- ✅ Deploying an app to production
+- Deploying an app to production

 ## Community

 One of the biggest things I'm excited about is creating a welcoming space for the Elm Land community.
 For folks using Elm Land, I'm hoping that space can emphasize these core values:

-1. Preferring conversations to code changes.
+1. Preferring conversations to code changes
-1. Building and sharing real projects.
+1. Building and sharing real projects
 1. Being friendly, welcoming, and kind!

+Let's quickly dive into more details for each of those values!

-### Conversation over code contribution
+###  Preferring conversations to code changes

 Many successful open source projects are centered around GitHub.
 The Elm Land GitHub repo is a great place to find examples, browse source code, and see what's in progress.